 What they do want, according to the survey, is leadership training—and, specifically, the opportunity to help design that training.

 The Lab Capacity Building Program provides a hub for established and emerging nonprofit leaders from local nonprofits to innovate and problem-solve.
 The program’s curriculum is a rigorous undertaking for cohort participants.
-Each cohort is made up of Executive Directors and emerging leaders from organizations serving the Sacramento region who attend full-day, in-person sessions every month to identify and address a specific challenge that has stymied their organization’s ability to increase its community impact.
+Each cohort is made up of Executive Directors and emerging leaders from organizations serving the Sacramento region who attend full-day sessions every month to identify and address a specific challenge that has stymied their organization’s ability to increase its community impact.

 The Lab is funded by the Foundation, a County of Sacramento Transient Occupancy Tax grant, the Foundation’s RCA Community Fund, and the Blue Shield Foundation.
 It is coordinated through a partnership between the Foundation and Third Plateau Social Impact Strategies.